Jump to content

 Indoor location blog image v2

 When lone workers sound the alarm for help, swift support is essential.
-Therefore, knowing where workers are can help your response team locate them faster, saving crucial time in an emergency.
+Therefore, knowing exactly where that individual is can help a business's response team locate them, as quickly as possible, saving crucial time in an emergency.

-Therefore, if you require something more dependable you may wish to consider other location methods.
-In this blog we’ll discuss what options are available in the market that enhance the safety of lone workers.
+Therefore, if you require something more dependable you should consider other location methods to fully enhance the safety of your teams working indoors.
+In this blog we’ll discuss what options are available in the market that enhance the safety of lone workers operating indoors.

 Ibeacon-1

 Beacons strategically placed throughout the site serve as location markers for lone workers.
 When a worker walks past a beacon it automatically updates their handset with its position.
-In the event of an alert, the alarm message includes the location of the last beacon the worker passed, stored in their handset.
-This information is then displayed on a site map for the response to easily identify.
+In the event of an alert, the alarm message includes the location of the last beacon the worker passed, stored in their handset, providing more accurate location data.
+This information is then displayed on a site map for the response team to easily identify.
 Additionally, some solutions may also run a quick scan for the nearest beacon too in case there is a closer one that the user hasn’t reached.

 Our solutions including Aspect Link, IP DECT and VoWiFi fully support the use of these essential beacons.